-Included in the stock options granted during the nine months ended September 30, 2019 were 159,501 stock options that contain service-, performance- and market-based vesting conditions granted to the Company's interim Chief Financial Officer ("CFO") with a fair value at the grant date of \$0.5 million, valued using the Monte-Carlo simulation
+Included in the stock options granted during the three months ended March 31, 2019 were 159,501 stock options that contain service-, performance- and market-based vesting conditions granted to the Company's interim Chief Financial Officer ("CFO") with a fair value at the grant date of \$0.5 million, valued using the Monte-Carlo simulation model.
+The derived service period, calculated using the Monte-Carlo simulation model, ranged from one day to three years.
+The assumptions used in the Monte-Carlo simulation model were as follows:

-Nine Months Ended September 30, 2019
+Three Months March 3

+2020

 Time to expiration (in years) 10.0

-Volatility 68.54 %
+Volatility 68.54%

-Risk-free interest rate 2.64 %
+Risk-free interest rate 2.64%

-Dividend yield 0.00 %
+Dividend yield 0.00%

-Cost of equity 24.00 %
+Cost of equity 24.00%

 Fair value of underlying common stock (as of valuation date) \$ 5.85

 The compensation expense for these awards is recognized over the derived service period, or, if earlier, until the vesting condition is met.
 The condition for the performance-based stock options was based on the Company's completion of its IPO and the condition for the market-based stock options was based on the future price of the Company's common stock trading at or above a specified threshold.
-During the nine months ended September 30, 2019, 79,778 of the stock options containing service-, and performance-based vesting conditions were vested following the satisfaction of service- and performance-based conditions.